The Sense of the Past: Publishing history

 James wrote 110 pages of the novel between 1899 and 1900, but abandoned writing it because the material was becoming too intractable and convoluted.
 He instead began work on his novel The Ambassadors.
 He returned to the novel in 1914, at age 70, in a futile attempt to escape the horrors of World War I. He worked on it until early 1915, but again abandoned the novel, though he did write detailed notes on how it should finish.
-He planned that the story would end with Ralph triumphantly returning from the early 19th century to his own time.
+The incomplete novel and the author's notes were published after James' death with a brief introduction by Percy Lubbock.